Hypatheia/Projects/Responsive_Web_Design_Certification/3-Barbie-Documentation-Page/README.md

 ## Learning and progress

 As I delved into this project, I found myself becoming more confident in my coding skills.
 My initial code was fine, but I wanted to add a touch of uniqueness to match the Barbie theme.
 I explored the use of `:hover' and `:active' functions to create interactive and engaging elements.
+I also got experience changing the appearance of `<code></code>` elements, adjusting their opacity to enhance their visibility.
+Additionally, I transformed the appearance of `<ol></ol>` elements by applying the Barbie-like font and a custom font color.
 These additions not only made the site more engaging, but also contributed to a more immersive Barbie experience.

 When rewriting my code, I placed a strong emphasis on cleanliness and organisation.
 I wanted the code to reflect the precision and elegance associated with Barbie.
 This focus on clean code not only improves readability, but also ensures that the site runs smoothly.